bonitasoft/bonita-doc/md/mobile-portal.md

 ## Mobile language

 * How do I change the language of the mobile interface
-* You need to change the language in the Bonita BPM Portal first [see Languages](languages.md)
+* You need to change the language in the Bonita Portal first [see Languages](languages.md)

 ## Navigation